Outsourcing Control requires Control Complexity: Results

+In Figure \ref{fig:13} we highlight the relationship between Morphological Computation and effective information integration, defined in equation \eqref{phi_eii}, with respect to the accuracy of the world model on the x-axis.
+There we display the arithmetic mean over the different sensor length after 20$\,$000 steps.
+While the Morphological Computation increases with the accuracy of the world model, the effective information integration decreases.

+In the introduction we motivate the intuition behind these concepts using the example of a child learning to ride a bike.
+The better the child understands the dynamics of its environment, the more it can make use of them and the faster it drives to stabilize the bike.
+Hence, a better world model leads to a higher Morphological Computation which then reduces the necessity for a complex controller.

-This concludes the analysis of the accuracy of the empirical world model in relationship to the information flow inside the agents.
-In the next section we discuss the\natuural agents that have an internal world model.
+This concludes the analysis of the accuracy of the ideal world model in relationship to the information flow inside the agents.
+In the next section we discuss the \LWM agents that additionally have to learn their internal world models.